A kinetic approach to consensus-based segmentation of biomedical images: Conclusions

 \section{Conclusions}

 In this work we proposed a kinetic model for consensus-based segmentation tasks inspired by the Hegselmann-Krause (HK) model.
 We derived a Boltzmann description of the generalized HK model based on a binary interaction scheme for the particles' locations and features.
 In the quasi-invariant limit we showed the consistency of the approach with existing mean-field modelling approaches by deriving a surrogate Fokker-Planck model with nonlocal drift.
 The Boltzmann-type description allows us to apply efficient direct simulation Monte Carlo schemes to evaluate the collision dynamics with low computational burden.
-Hence, we proposed an optimization strategy for the internal parameter configuration.
+Hence, we proposed an optimization strategy for the internal parameter configuration. {The optimization task is completed by considering a $DSC_{loss}$ in view of its computational efficiency. }

 This model-based segmentation strategy is tested on three different biomedical datasets: a HL60 cell nuclei dataset, a brain tumor dataset and a thigh muscles dataset.
 The performances of the method are evaluated in terms of the $DSC_{metric}$ that quantifies the overlap between the reconstructed mask and the reference mask.
 Good results are obtained for the HL60 cell nuclei dataset and the brain tumor dataset, while for the thigh muscle dataset the segmentation accuracy is lower.
 For this more complex dataset, we proposed a patch-based approach which consists of dividing the image into smaller arrays of pixels and applying the segmentation system to these subregions of the initial image.
 This second version of the method improves the quality of the segmentation mask.